Waylayer

 - Chances for a location to not have any Waylayer enemies spawning (up to to a soft deactivation of Waylayer with a 100% chance set here)

-Updated in v1.4:: 13.
+Updated in v1.4 and v1.5: 13.
 New gameplay options for granular finetuning of relative spawn chances for each class of enemy types (off, 50% default, default, 200% default); classes are: a.
 Humans (Crimson Fleet, Ecliptic, Spacers, Varuun, UC Marines, SysDef, Vanguard), b.
 Starborn, c.
 Terrormorphs, d.
 Robots (A and S class), e.
 Giants (Grylloba, Aceles) and f.
-Critters (various fauna/alien types).
-14. restricting enemy types on non-breathable atmosphere worlds (only Humans, Starborn and Robots allowed), 15. restricting enemy types on low or zero gravity worlds (only Humans, starborn and Robots allowed) and 16. allowing Waylayer spawns even when the player is at a POI (outside).
+Critters (various fauna/alien types often used by vanilla starfield in multiple locations) g.
+NEW since v1.5: Offworlders (over 200 predators from the whole Starfield universe) 14. restricting enemy types on non-breathable atmosphere worlds (only Humans, Starborn and Robots allowed), 15. restricting enemy types on low or zero gravity worlds (only Humans, starborn and Robots allowed) and 16. allowing Waylayer spawns even when the player is at a POI (outside).
 Note: This last option - while chaotic fun for sure - is not really recommended though as it can cause enemies to spawn at settlements/mission hubs, too.

 The enemies/allies that can potentially appear are: